Get debt free

-If you’re struggling to make repayments and you qualify for a DRO, your creditors could freeze your debts and agree to write them off after one year.
+If you’re struggling to make repayments and you qualify for a debt relief order (DRO), your creditors could freeze your debts and agree to write them off after one year.

 What’s a Debt Relief Order?

-A DRO is designed for those with very low income who have no more than £75 left over per month after the usual expenses, and are therefore unable to make repayments towards their debts.
-It is a scheme for non-homeowners, and people with very few assets so their belongings can not be sold in order to repay creditors.
-You must have no more than £2,000 worth of these assets – car, jewellery etc. – in order to qualify for a DRO.
+It is a scheme for non-homeowners and people with very few assets, so their belongings can not be sold in order to repay creditors.
+You must have no more than £2,000 worth of these assets – car, jewellery, etc. – in order to qualify for a DRO.

 What Debts Can Be Included In a Debt Relief Order?